operatesspaceships/Happy-Button/README.md

 # Additional Details
 1. There are a number of IBInspectable properties that can be changed in the storyboard.
      - The progress indicator's active and inactive colours.
+     - The progress indicator's border width.
      - The button's corner radius.
      - The icon's stroke colour.

 2. The button and its icon are resolution-independent.
      - The icon's fill settings can be manipulated in code by changed CheckImageView's 'resizingBehavior' property.

 3. When the animation completes, it can optionally call a completion handler.
      - You can set the completion handler's implementation details by injecting a function into the 'completion' instance property.

-# For example:
+# Example:
 ```
 let button = HappyButton()